n8n-io/n8n-docs/docs/integrations/builtin/trigger-nodes/n8n-nodes-base.facebooktrigger/application.md

 ---
 #https://www.notion.so/n8n/Frontmatter-432c2b8dff1f43d4b1c8d20075510fe4
-title: Facebook trigger Application Object
+title: Facebook Trigger Application object documentation
-description: Documentation for the Application Object of the Facebook trigger node in n8n, a workflow automation platform.
-Includes configuration details.
+description: Learn how to use the Application object of the Facebook Trigger node in n8n.
+Follow technical documentation to integrate the Facebook Trigger node's Application object into your workflows.
 contentType: integration
 priority: medium
 ---

-# Application (Facebook trigger)
+# Facebook Trigger Application object

 Use this object to receive updates sent to a specific app.
-Refer to [Facebook trigger](/integrations/builtin/trigger-nodes/n8n-nodes-base.facebooktrigger/) for more information on the trigger itself.
+Refer to [Facebook Trigger](/integrations/builtin/trigger-nodes/n8n-nodes-base.facebooktrigger/) for more information on the trigger itself.

 /// note | Credentials
 You can find authentication information for this node [here](/integrations/builtin/credentials/facebookapp/).